top of page

 The men he chose were among the most trusted men in the settlement.
 They were:

-• London Oxford: When Philemon & his brother Thomas Wright came to the Ottawa Valley in 1800, London was with them.
+• London Oxford: London was with Philemon & his brother Thomas Wright when they decided to come to the Ottawa Valley in 1800.
 He was a close associate and a free black man.

 • John Love: Thomas Wright died soon after arriving, in 1801 and John Love married Thomas's widow, Mary, in 1805.